nic0l0cin/nic0l0cin/README.md

 - 👋 Hi, I’m @ne1atonin
-- 👀 I’m interested in ...
+- 👀 I’m interested in LEARNING - just about anything legitimate that will help me learn to code, write/analyze malware, CTFs, challenges, etc.
 - 🌱 I’m currently learning to hack stuff, break stuff, fix stuff, make stuff, and much more!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!-- Snake animation -->
 <div align="center">